lukeskw/boost/README.md

 To augment Laravel Boost with your own custom AI guidelines, add `.blade.php` files to your application's `.ai/guidelines/*` directory.
 These files will automatically be included with Laravel Boost's guidelines when you run `boost:install`.

-## Overriding Boost AI Guidelines
+### Overriding Boost AI Guidelines

-You can override Boost's built-in AI guidelines with your own custom guidelines.
-Match your custom AI guideline path to an existing Boost guideline path, and Boost will install that instead.
+You can override Boost's built-in AI guidelines by creating your own custom guidelines with matching file paths.
+When you create a custom guideline that matches an existing Boost guideline path, Boost will use your custom version instead of the built-in one.

-For example, to override Inertia React v2 Form Guidance you'd create `.ai/guidelines/inertia-react/2/forms.blade.php`.
-This file will now be included, instead of Boost's, when you run `boost:install`.
+For example, to override Boost's "Inertia React v2 Form Guidance" guidelines, create a file at `.ai/guidelines/inertia-react/2/forms.blade.php`.
+When you run `boost:install`, Boost will include your custom guideline instead of the default one.

 ## Manually Registering the Boost MCP Server